data-henrik/Db2-catalog-guided-tour/README.md

 * ...

 ### Packed Descriptor
 The files `cattable.out` and `cattable2.out` were produced running [`db2cat`](https://www.ibm.com/docs/en/db2/11.5?topic=commands-db2cat-system-catalog-analysis) after creating the objects with the SQL script.
 One file includes XML statistics, the other not.
+(Db2 11.1)

+The file `cattable2023.out` was produced for the table created with `cattable2023.sql` and includes XML statistics.
+(Db2 11.5)

 ### Reference Links
 Some links related to my presentation (Version 11.5 - you may switch to current or earlier version):